How to preserve runner beans the old way by salting

 Layering the salt and beans

-Then put in a layer of sliced beans - see the above menu for ways of slicing - then another layer of salt and so on, making sure to finish with a layer of salt.
-Further bean and salt layers can be added as more beans become available.
+Then put in a layer of sliced beans - see the separate page on the easy way to slice the beans - then a layer of salt and repeat the layers as more beans become available, making sure to finish with a layer of salt.
 The salt draws the liquid out of the beans and immediately becomes damp.

 At every stage of the layering process, cover the container with a lid of some sort.
-The light needs to be kept out or the beans go brown, so if the container is glass, it needs to be wrapped in brown paper which was readily available in the early part of the 20th century.
+The light needs to be kept out or the beans go brown, so if the container is glass, it needs to be kept in the dark or wrapped in brown paper which was readily available in the early part of the 20th century.

 How to store the salted beans

-Because of salt attacking glaze, it is important not to leave the container on a tiled surface.
+Because of salt attacking leaky glaze, it used to be important not to leave the container on a tiled surface.
 This was particularly important in the old sculleries where floors were tiled.
-The beans were probably kept on a wooden shelf somewhere or outside in a shed.
+The beans were probably kept on a wooden shelf somewhere outside in a shed.
 The salt would put off vermin.

 How to use the preserved salted beans